montoyamoraga/class-randomness/installation.md

 * Download the correct installer for your operating system, either Linux, Mac or Windows.
 * Follow the instructions of the installer.
 * The name of the application installed is *Pd-0.49-1*.

+## Python3

+Python is an interpreted, high-level, general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python has a design philosophy that emphasizes code readability, notably using significant whitespace.
+It provides constructs that enable clear programming on both small and large scales.
+(Source: [Wikipedia](https://en.wikipedia.org/wiki/Python_(programming_language))).

+### Python3 installation for Linux

+### Python3 installation for Mac

+Mac computers come with Python2 i

+### Python3 installation for Windows

 In Mac and Linux it is called "Terminal" and in Windows it is called "Command prompt".
 App installed is called "Processing".